Wellness Coaching For Smart Investors

 To my amazement, I heard my dad tell a story that I had never heard before.
 It went something like this.

 While my mom was pregnant with me he was trying to make ends meet by selling insurance door-to-door.
-He knocked on one door, and a black woman answered.
-After talking to her briefly, he learned that she was a single working mother putting herself through college.
+He knocked on the door of a black woman who he learned was a single mother working to put herself through college.
+(Keep in mind that this was back in the early 1970's which was a very difficult time for single mothers, especially a black single mother.)
+My dad said he was impressed with her grit and winsome personality.
+Her name was Stevyn.

 Mic drop.